64nYm3d3/CheatSheet/Security/RFID/Contact Cards.md

 # This is documentation for smart chips

-Plagiarism is likely all around and formatted for my needs!
+Plagiarism is all around and formatted for my needs!

 ### Table
 [Basic Construction](#Basic_Construction)